CZ-NIC/yangson/docs/concepts-terms.rst

 * For scalar parameters, it is also possible to define a default value.

-A complete data model usually corresponds to a particular device or network service.
+For the *Yangson* library, a fully specified data model is the baseline from which any further processing starts.
+That's why operations with isolated YANG modules are not “officially” supported, i.e. not available through the public API.

 Trees and Nodes
 ===============

-In most practical applications of the Yangson library, a programmer needs to work with two types of trees:
+In most practical applications of the *Yangson* library, a programmer needs to work with two types of trees:

 * *data tree* contains real data such as configuration, state data,